 Use SPNN studio, camera, audio, and lighting gear to create your own media!
 Learn basic and advanced audio and video production skills.
 Use Adobe products to edit your content.

 Youth 14-24 can learn podcasting, video production, and about careers in media by becoming a part of SPNN Youth.
-Create your own media in our Createch program or join our Media Active youth as they learn video production while working on productions for other nonprofits.
-We also do specialized training sessions with other nonprofits.
+Find the right program for you.